Advertiser Disclosure

 Could Southwest Airlines Devalue the Companion Pass?

-Airlines, credit card issuers, and rewards programs routinely survey their members about their feelings on potential changes.
+Airlines, credit card issuers, and rewards programs routinely survey their members about their feelings about potential changes.
 We saw Bilt conduct a survey like this back in February, and none of the potential changes in that survey have become a reality, so it bears repeating that this is just a survey and nothing official.

 While we’ll have to wait to see which changes, if any, the airline announces, the survey discussed limiting the Companion Pass to only those in the top elite status tier, providing only limited uses of the Companion Pass to those in lower tiers, and making the Companion Pass more difficult to earn.